 Then they wake up and do it all over again.

 Even if this doesn’t describe you exactly, I’m sure you can relate.
 We get in our ruts.
-We accept less than our dreams.
+We accept less than our dreams and passion.
 We stay in jobs that don’t inspire us or make us happy.
 We’re stifled by inertia and confusion about how to change.